percona/pbm-docs/docs/install/configure-authentication.md

 ## Set the MongoDB connection URI for `pbm CLI`

-!!!
-Info
+!!! info

     Execute this step only on a host at which you will use `pbm` CLI.

-!!!
-Important
+!!! important

     The pbm CLI needs to connect to the replica set that stores PBM Control Collections.
-Note that this is different from the connection required by pbm-agent.
+The MongoDB connection URI format is different from the one required by `pbm-agent`.

     In a non-sharded replica set it is simply that replica set.
 In a sharded cluster it is the config server replica set.

 Set the MongoDB URI connection string for `pbm` CLI in your shell.
 This allows you to call `pbm` commands without the `--mongodb-uri` flag.